ednieuw/NanoESP32-BW-RGBW-clock/README.md

 For white LED clock only a 12V connection to one of the two 12V power connectors is needed.
 Connect the 12V to Vin with a jumper.<br>
 It is also possible to use a USB 5V to 12V cable.
 These are cheap and powerfull enough for the clock.
 Even with a simple phone power supply.

-For the colour clocks it is advisable to power the LED-strip separate from the PCB. up to 100 LEDs can be powered from the 5V power connector.
-But keep in mind the current has to flow throught the PCB and thos thin lines can melt.<br>
+For the colour clocks it is advisable to power the LED-strip separate from the PCB.<br>
+Up to 100 LEDs can be powered from the 5V power connector on the PCB.
+But keep in mind the current has to flow throught the PCB and thos thin lines can melt if overloaded.<br>
-It is safer to feed the strip at several positions with 5V and connect at least on GND to the GND of the PCB
+It is safer to feed the strip at several positions with 5V and connect at least one GND to the GND of the PCB

+This PDF shows the welding positions of the components

 # Components